george-hawkins/blender-donut-notebook/README.md

 At around 9:36 in the video, he starts talking about setting the _Clip Start_ value if Blender clips your donut strangely when you zoom in and out.
 You do this by pressing `n` to pop out the side menu, going to _View_ and adjusting the _Clip Start_ value down to 0.01m.
 However, in my version of Blender it'd already defaulted to this value and I didn't need to adjust it.

 Aside: you can pop the side menu back in with `n` again - it took me a while to work out how you can do this, if you want, with the mouse.
 If you go to the left edge of the menu, you'll see a horizontal resize cursor - if you click now, you can drag the menu until it's hidden.
-There are various other menus that also work like this - there's a tiny arrow to show their presense when hidden which can be clicked to expand them but no obvious corresponding element to hide them again.
+There are various other menus that also work like this - there's a tiny arrow to show their presence when hidden which can be clicked to expand them but no obvious corresponding element to hide them again.

 ![img.png](clip-start.png)

-At the moment, the icing is an infinitely thin layer on top of the donut - to give it some thickness select the icing, then go to the _Modifier Properties_ (spanner icon) and select _Solidify_.
+At the moment, the icing is an infinitely thin layer on top of the donut - to give it some thickness, select the icing, then go to the _Modifier Properties_ (spanner icon) and select _Solidify_.

 It's worth orbiting around the object and looking at the selected outline to try and work out what has happened, use `ctrl-Z` and `ctrl-shift-Z` to undo and redo so you can see the outline before and after adding the solidify modifier.
 You'll see you now have effectively an inner and outer icing layer that are joined together to create an object with _thickness_.